-Criteria for Evaluation of the Faculty of the School of Medicine Heavily Engaged in Clinical Teaching\
+Criteria for Appointment or Promotion to Tenure of Faculty of the School of Veterinary Medicine Heavily Engaged in Clinical Teaching

-The School of Medicine is heavily engaged in all three of the traditional modes of university service, i.e., teaching, research, and public service.
+The School of Veterinary Medicine is heavily engaged in all three of the traditional modes of university service, i.e., teaching, research, and public service.
 All three of these activities are, for a growing proportion of the faculty of the School, inseparable from participation in and responsibility for the care of patients.
 Hence, clinical activities whether related to teaching, research or public service are a central theme in the duties of many faculty members of the School.